theleharo/evkafka/docs/handlers.md

 # Handlers

-Internally every event source (a consumer instance) must be attached to a corresponing `Handler` which routes events to their respective endpoints.
+Internally an every event source (a consumer instance) must be attached to a corresponing `Handler` which routes events to their respective endpoints.
+In the case when a consumer configuration is supplied to the `EVKafkaApp` directly you can use the app instance to register endpoints to default handler.

-The `EVKafkaApp` allows to register endpoints to default handler however it may be more convenient to split handlers and an application entry point onto different files.
+However, it may be more convenient to put handlers and an application entry point into different files.

 In endpoints.py: